apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 It is different for C (Glib), MATLAB, Python, R, and Ruby as they are built on top of the C++ library.
-In this section of the guide we will try to make a friendly introduction to the build dealing with this second part of the libraries plus some of C++.
+In this section of the guide we will try to make a friendly introduction to the build dealing with some of these libraries as well has how they work with the C++ library.

-In this case, if you decide to contribute to Arrow, you will probably meet the topic of compiling the source code and use of CMake.
-You may have some experience with it or not.
-If not, it is good to read through this part so you understand what is happening in the process of building Arrow better.
+If you decide to contribute to Arrow you might need to compile the C++ source code.
+This is done using a tool called CMake, which you may or may not have experience with.
+If not, this section of the guide will help you better understand CMake and the process of building Arrow's C++ code.

 If you feel comfortable with compiling then feel free to proceed to the :ref:`C++ <building-arrow-cpp>`, :ref:`PyArrow <build_pyarrow>` or